BioBit/AuraGPT/README.md

 volumes:
   chatgpt-discord-bot:
 ```
+> **Note**
+>

-> Note: The 'source:' will be on your host machine.
+> The volume 'source:' will be on your host machine.
 You can provide any folder that you like.
 Preferably, it is in your home directory.

 ### Have a good chat!